Outreach

 “I ONCE FAINTED at the sight of my own blood, so I would have been the last person to volunteer at any kind of medical facility.
 Just thinking of the tubes and needles that are part and parcel of the work makes my stomach turn.

-Yet God kept bringing it to my mind. en, He made it extremely easy for me to sign up as a volunteer at Agape Methodist Hospice (AMH).
+Yet God kept bringing it to my mind.
+Then, He made it extremely easy for me to sign up as a volunteer at Agape Methodist Hospice (AMH).
 AMH is located exactly where my daughter’s kindergarten is.
 I didn’t know there was a “mobile” hospice until I walked through the doors of AMH, and found, not rows of patients, but a welcoming smile.
 My interest in volunteering was welcomed and encouraged, even though I had zero experience with tubes and wheelchairs.

 I was prepared to be assigned to the paperwork team, seeing that hospice work is really a specialised ministry.
 However, early this year, I was assigned to cheerful 92-year-old Madam Choy.
 She was thoughtful of others and practical in her approach to life.
 During the months when her body was stronger, she would tell me many stories of her past – her work experiences, her culinary skills, how she met her husband, and the men who courted her!
 I was touched that she so readily accepted me into her life.